wodowiesel/GB-Dumper/README.md

 The GB-Dumper is a **PCB** project for Gameboy cartridge dumps/backups via Arduino __Nano__

-&amp; USB-connection with the SPI-Protoco, so you can read ROM and read / write to RAMl.
+&amp; USB-connection with the SPI-Protocol, so you can read ROM and read / write to RAMl.

 The new configured software and custom PCB is compatible with +5V (mostly USB) Arduino Nano or similar.